emrergin/burgundicer/README.md

 - Ensures the tile count is accurate.
 - Ensures dice pips have at least some mediocre level of variance.
 - Ensures no city area has more than 8 hexes.
+- Ensures there is at least a size 3 pasture.

 ## Sources: